Skip to main content

 spin blur modify selection

-10. First, resize the entire blur area.
-Hover over the thin circle line (avoiding the control dots) until your cursor displays this resize handle cursor resize handles.
+10. First let’s make the whole blur area smaller.
+Hover over the thin line of the circle (not any of the dots) so the cursor looks like this resize handle cursor resize handles.

-12. Transform the circle into a realistic oval that matches the wheel's perspective.
-Hover over the small outer dot on the right of the blur area until your cursor shows this resize handle cursor rotation handles.
+12. We need to better match the shape and angle of the wheel, so let’s make the blur area into an oval shape that is tilted slightly to the left.
+Hover over the small outer dot on the right of the blur area so the cursor looks like this resize handle cursor rotation handles.

-14. Drag the top small outer dot away from the center to increase the blur area's height, further enhancing the elliptical shape.
+14. Drag the top small outer dot away from the center to make the blur area a bit taller.

 spin blur adjust blur angle

-17. In the Options bar at the top, click OK to commit the blur.
-Your front wheel now exhibits convincing rotational motion.
+17. In the Options bar at the top of the screen, click OK to apply the blur.
+Now we’re cruisin’!

-18. Click back on the Background layer to prepare for the rear wheel treatment.
+18. Click back on the Background layer to highlight it.

 • Set Channel to back wheel.